Social enterprise opportunities

-Council is committed to fostering the development of social enterprises to grow into competitive suppliers, contributing to the development of local business and industry.
+Council seeks to foster the development of social enterprises to grow into competitive suppliers.

 Council's current social procurement objectives include:

-- working with Council suppliers to deliver enhanced social outcomes for residents.
+- working with other Council suppliers to deliver enhanced social outcomes for residents.

 For more information about social enterprise tendering opportunities: